GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   using `constexpr`.

 ### Identifiers
-- [ ] elaborated type specifiers may not act as inline forward declarations
+- [ ] elaborated type specifiers cannot act as forward declarations
 - [ ] unnecessary name qualification

   Declaring a function as `Class::Function` causes the the parser to fail